In the wake of the Lahore terror attacks, teams are set to shun the subcontinent to play in the Gulf states

 It will be the first of many conversations that might – some say will – lead to a seismic shift in the landscape of world cricket.
 Until now the main considerations in organising Test series and other international cricket fixtures have been commercial and, with the power base moving east, political.
 Now, at least as far as the players are concerned, there is only one consideration: safety.
 The point was made last night by Kevin Pietersen, who said he might not go to India for the Twenty20 Indian Premier League due to start next month.

+"If I don't think it's right then I'll not be going," he said.
+"I'll be speaking to Bangalore, to the ECB, to my agent, and to security advisers."
 The main losers are Pakistan, but the other three Test-playing countries on the subcontinent – India, Sri Lanka and Bangladesh – also have much at stake.
 Standing by to profit are Sharjah, Abu Dhabi and, above all, Dubai, home of the ICC's headquarters.
 The Gulf states could become a new home for cricket.

 Cricket is of immeasurable cultural importance throughout the subcontinent and, as the gunmen in Lahore showed, the sport is an easy target for terrorists.
 Those who represent professional cricketers around the world have told the Observer that players, with Pietersen prominent among them, are harbouring serious reservations about travelling not only to Pakistan, but to the entire region.
 All forms of the international game may be forced to move.